 Hail to the Redskins!
 As one of the larger stadiums in the NFL, FedEx Field is rockin’ when the Redskins take to the gridiron.
 The venue, just outside DC in Landover, MD, offers fantastic amenities including the Club Level, which offers great eats and hospitality before, during and after a game.
 Other food options are plenty, and the stadium features the Redskins Team Store, where you can pick up all of your Redskins memorabilia.

-The AAA Ultimate Fan Zone is a fantastic way to begin your game day experience, with food and entertainment included with the admission price.
+The Bud Light Social Lounge at section 113 is a fantastic way to begin your game day experience, with interactive games aplenty.
 There is also the Bud Light Party Pavilion, which opens three hours before game time.
 Food, beverages and live music are offered.
 Located at the exterior plaza (Gates F and G) of the stadium, a game ticket must be shown to enjoy the great amenities this pre-game gathering place offers.